Aetna Opiates/Opioids Addiction Rehab Insurance Coverage

 Many treatment centers offer installment plans for clients who are not able to pay the entire portion of the cost of treatment at the time of services rendered.
 Check with the facility you are considering about their policies with regard to payment for treatment costs not covered by insurance.

-Inpatient addiction treatment options, such as hospitalization and residential rehab, are good options for people who may require medical care during the course of their detoxification and who feel they might need close monitoring during the early stages of addiction treatment.
+Inpatient addiction treatment options, such as hospitalization and residential rehab, are good options for people who may require medical care during the course of their opiate and opioid detoxification and who feel they might need close monitoring during the early stages of addiction treatment.